cvl-umass/compsci682-fall-2024/assignments/assignments2024/assignment3.md

 Once you have completed all Colab notebooks **except `collect_submission.ipynb`**, proceed to the [submission instructions](#submitting-your-work).

 ## Goals
-In this assignment you will implement transformer networks, and apply them to image captioning on Microsoft COCO.
-You will also explore methods for visualizing the features of a pretrained model on ImageNet, and also this model to implement Style Transfer.
-Finally, you will train a Generative Adversarial Network to generate images that look like a training dataset!
+In this assignment, you will implement a transformer model and apply them to image captioning on the COCO dataset.
+Then you will be introduced to self-supervised learning to automatically learn the visual representations of an unlabeled dataset.
+Finally, you will explore methods for visualizing the features of a pretrained model on ImageNet, and also this model to implement Style Transfer.

 The goals of this assignment are as follows: